historical-theology/stthomas/return-to-god/syllabus.md

 The class has five grades worth 20% apiece, each of which will allow you to foster (and showcase) a different set of skills:

-I. Total of required on-on-one meetings with the instructor (me, Dr. Stephan)
+I. Total of required on-on-one meetings (partly oral exams) with the instructor (me, Dr. Stephan)

-	* Graded as A (strong), C (weak), F (did not attend or obviously failed)
+* Graded as A (strong), B (good), C/D (poor), and F (did not attend or obviously failed)
 * 1 week automatically dropped (to account for life)

 II.
 Total of required recorded meetings with semester-long spiritual partner

-	* Graded as A (strong), C (weak), F (did not write or obviously failed)
+* Graded as A (strong), B (good), C/D (poor), and F (did not write or obviously failed)
 * 1 week automatically dropped (to account for life)

 III.
 Augustine spiritual journey documentary / video presentation

 * Graded 100, 95, 90, etc.
 * Due the day before Midterm Break
 * The whole class will be invited to provide feedback

 IV.
 Liturgy attendance assignment

 * You will attend an unfamiliar traditional liturgy (e.g. Catholic Latin Mass or Orthodox Divine Liturgy)
 * Graded 100, 95, 90, etc.
 * Due the day before Thanksgiving Break
 * 3-5 page formal essay (our *only* formal writing assignment)

 V. Original poem or short story recitation about Hope for Eternal Life

 * Must draw upon all five class themes (Creation, Fall, Christ, Liturgy, and Eternity)
 * Recital must be 5-10 minutes
 * To be performed during a full-class meeting before Christmas break (our *only* full-class meeting)
 * Graded 100, 95, 90, etc.

 ***